Standards for web and print publishing

 These standards will incur costs – check before the budgeting stage.

-Website publication: government requirements, including those for accessible PDFs, are available on the Digital Standards pages of the Cabinet Office website.
-In addition, a publishing contractor may have further requirements, such as file naming conventions, to ensure that a document can be clearly recognised within its systems.
+Website publication: government requirements, including those for accessible PDFs, are available in the Government Service Design Manual on GOV.UK.
+In addition there may be further requirements, such as file naming conventions, to ensure that a document can be clearly recognised within internal systems.

 Print publication: these specifications are provided to the printer, or other supplier, to ensure that print copies are produced as required.
 They include print file specifications, quantity, schedule, format (A4 portrait, for example), colour, paper weight and quality, binding style and delivery instructions.